What it feels like to be outlawyered - and how to keep a level head when it happens

 When you’ve done all you can to prepare, yet you still wind up on the wrong side of the outcome, it’s time to study what went wrong and critically evaluate what happened.
 It’s not always about differences in personal skill.
 In such situations, it’s quite likely your opponent knew something you didn’t.

-Here are five signs your opponent knows something you don’t:
+Here are four signs your opponent knows something you don’t:

 1. Opposing counsel knows the specific courts and judges your judge favors